Appendix 46. Accidental exposure to blood (AEB) during a vaccination campaign

 Clinical monitoring

-• Monitor for tolerance to the prophylactic treatment, if prescribed; look for and manage adverse effects, provide support to encourage good treatment adherence.
+• Monitor for tolerance to the prophylactic treatment, if prescribed; look for and manage adverse effects

-• Provide support for the person exposed: reassure (exposure can be a source of worry) and encourage adherence.
+• Provide support for the person exposed: psychological support: active listening and regular check-ins (exposure can be a source of worry); encourage adherence if PEP is prescribed

 Laboratory monitoring

-• Perform antibody testing for HIV, HBV and HCV within 8 days of the AEB.
+• Perform antibody testing for HIV and HCV within 8 days of the AEB (this is a medico-legal requirement).
 If positive, the accident was not the cause of the seroconversion; if at least one of the tests is positive, refer for specialised follow-up.

 • If HIV-negative, HBV-negative and HCV-negative, follow this schedule: